-The Corporation's total operating expenses this year decreased by six percent, which held steady to the three percent decrease that occurred the previous year.
-Operating expenses decreased from \$12,087,043 to \$11,391,962.
-The resulting overall decrease (-\$695,081) in the Corporation's total operating expenses was driven by a reduction in expenses (-\$228,994) related to payments for salaries and wages (-4%).
+The Corporation's total operating expenses this year decreased by seven percent, which held steady with the six percent decrease that occurred the previous year.
+Operating expenses decreased from \$11,391,962 to \$10,563,400.
+The resulting overall decrease (-\$828,562) in the Corporation's total operating expenses was driven by a reduction in expenses (-\$153,296) related to payments for salaries and wages (-3%).
 Other expense accounts including employee benefits, utilities and depreciation had modest decreases.
-Benefits decreased by -\$133,844 (-10%); utilities decreased by -\$4,067 (-6%); depreciation decreased by \$1,607 (less than 1%), while Payments to Suppliers had a decrease of \$326,569 (8%).
-Because operating expenses are closely associated with the level of operating revenues; the more (or less) revenues the Corporation manages, the higher (or lower) the level of expenditures it incurs.
+Benefits decreased by -\$75,911 (-6%); utilities decreased by -\$384 (less than 1%); depreciation decreased by \$2,136 (less than 1%), while Payments to Suppliers had a decrease of \$596,835 (-14%).

-The Statement of Revenues, Expenses, and Changes in Net Assets reflect an operating loss for the year of \$148,417; compared to a loss of \$750,872 and \$377,311 the previous two consecutive years.
-There were, on the other hand, gains in non-operating revenues, as well as capital grants and gifts of \$1,398 and \$611,928, respectively.
-Net Asset gain was offset by the transfer of assets to the University (-\$338,283) compared the previous year (-\$113,617).
-The combined overall gain in non-operating revenues, capital grants and gifts and assets transferred to the University offset the overall operating loss, resulting in a \$126,626 overall increase in Net Position, compared the previous year increase of \$146,681.
-Operating losses this year were contributed again by the booking of accumulated depreciation, and the inclusion of the OPEB as a component of liability.
-The activitybased financial reporting format, to which the Corporation is subject through GASB 34, must account for the value of depreciation of its capital assets; and as per GASB 45, the value of OPEB liability.
+The Statement of Revenues, Expenses, and Changes in Net Assets reflect an operating loss for the year of (\$914,815); compared to a loss of (\$148,417) and (\$750,872) the previous two consecutive years.
+There were gains in non-operating revenues, as well as capital grants and gifts of \$30 and \$3,916,627, respectively.
+Transfer of assets to the University (-\$3,078,254) compared to the previous year (-\$338,283).
+The combination of non-operating revenues, capital grants and gifts and assets transferred to the University offset the overall operating loss, resulting in a (-\$76,412) overall decrease in Net Position, compared the previous year increase of \$126,626.

+Operating losses this year were impacted again by the booking of accumulated depreciation, and the inclusion of the OPEB as a component of liability.
+The activity-based financial reporting format, to which the Corporation is subject through GASB 34, must account for the value of depreciation of its capital assets; and as per GASB 45, the value of OPEB liability.
 Capital assets (e.g. research and other educational equipment) acquired through grants and contracts are recorded as capital expenses and capitalized by the Corporation or the University's fiscal entities (depending on the type of asset acquired).
 The cost of the assets' depreciation is not recoverable due to the fact that it cannot be charged back to federal or state grants and/or contracts in subsequent years.
 In other words, these assets are not normally replenished at the end of their useful life.
 Thus, accumulated depreciation is a factor which affects the value of net assets reported within a given year.
 Another factor affecting the status of the Corporation's operating activity (gains or losses) is the reimbursable nature of its revenues.
 Revenues are recovered based on the expenditures terms of the agreement, and thus a transient deficit status results while the revenue is reimbursed to the Corporation.

 Non-operating revenues and expenses are minimal compared to the value of their operating counterparts, as the Corporation does not purposely engage in promoting this activity as part of its financial operations.
-This year's operating loss (-\$148,417) combined with the gain on disposal of capital assets (\$1,361), contributed to an increase of (\$126,626) in the Corporation net position, also aided by a gain in capital grants and gifts contributions (\$611,928) received by the institution.
-The capital grants and gifts were offset by the transfer of assets to the University (-\$338,283).
-Thus, the overall net position in net assets at the end of the year slightly improved from -\$570,357 to -\$443,731.
+This years operating loss (-\$914,815) was offset by a gain in capital grants and gifts contributions (\$3,916,627) received by the institution.
+The capital grants and gifts were reduced by the transfer of assets to the University (-\$3,078,254) and resulted in a decrease of (-\$76,412) in the Corporation's net position.
+Thus, the overall net position in net assets at the end of the year slightly declined from -\$443,731 to -\$520,143.